- Helps to maintain healthy hormone balance

 Beware of getting information about inositol and other supplements from other web sources, especially ones that are not referenced or do not provide links to their references.

 Recommended usage of inositol supplements varies depending on the desired effects.

-To help with PCOS symptoms, high blood sugar, high blood pressure or insulin resistance, dosage appears effective around the 2000 - 4000 mg range.
+To help with hormonal balance, and to help maintain a healthy circulatory system, dosage appears effective around the 2000 - 4000 mg range.

-For anti-anxiety effects, a far higher dosage of around 8 - 12 g daily appears to be effective, according to recent studies.[xix]
+For anti-stress effects, a far higher dosage of around 8 - 12 g daily appears to be effective, according to recent studies.[xix]

 It is important to note that many of the benefits of inositol supplementation become far more significant with prolonged use.
 Up to 4 weeks after initial dosage, results appear to peak in many of the studies examined.

 Inositol side effects / warnings